R0ckySu/MewtwoMegaEvo/Note4BuildEnv.md

 The computation efficiency relies highly on the hardware optimizations (for example AVX512 instruction on APUs is a big plus for speeding up long vector evaluations).
 Lower level math libraries bridge up the gap between the higher level software and lower level instruction set.
 For example, Intel's Math Kernal Library (MKL) for Intel x86 CPUs, ACML for AMD's APUs, and Accelerate framework for M series Apple Silicon SoCs.
-Or more universal option OpenBLAS for
+Or more universal option like OpenBLAS.

 RTTR is a runtime reflection library allows us to locate the properties of objects in runtime, which makes the parametrical scanning easy to implement.